woile/aws-cert/aws-solutions-arch.md

     - Once VPN is available, set up the VPN on the customer gateway or firewall
 - **CloudTrail**
   - log, continuously monitor, and retain account activity related to actions across your AWS infrastructure
+  - enables governance, compliance, operational auditing, and risk auditing of your AWS account
 - **CloudFront**
   - CDN
   - **Edge location**